- September 14, 2021

 - Category: Windows 11

-Windows 11 is the upcoming major version of the Windows operating system which was announced on June 24, 2021.
-It is scheduled to be released on October 05 2021 and it will be available as a free upgrade through Windows update on some compatible devices that are running Windows 10.
+Windows 11 is the latest major version of the Windows operating system released on October 05 2021 and it is available as a free upgrade through Windows update on some compatible devices that are running Windows 10.

 - All new Start menu layout